 A study found that the inhalation of lavender essential oil suppresses allergic airway inflammation, which indicates its effectiveness in individuals with bronchial asthma.

-Lavender essential oil is a highly concentrated oil extracted from the flowers of the lavender plant through steam distillation.
-It has a sweet, floral, and calming aroma and is known for its relaxing and soothing properties.
+Lavender essential oil has a sweet, floral, and calming aroma and is known for its relaxing and soothing properties.

 12. Cardamom Oil